bizzapagel/little-media-tracker/README.md

 # Weight Tracker

-A nice-looking web app for tracking your weight.
+A fancy web app for tracking weight.